Socialism in Iran: Fedaian Organisation (Minority)

 Founded in 1980, the Fedaian Organisation (Minority) was an Iranian Marxist-Leninist organization and an offshoot of the Organization of Iranian People's Fedai Guerrillas.
 It split from the majority faction over a dispute, adhering to the original militant policy of the group, opposing the Tudeh Party, and insisting on challenging the Islamic Republic.
 In January 1982, it was joined by the "Organization of Iranian People's Fedaian-Majority Left Wing," led by Moṣṭafā Madani, an offshoot of the Organization of Iranian People's Fedaian (Majority) that had broken away from the latter in October 1980.

 Organization of Iranian People's Fedai Guerrillas – Followers of the Identity Platform

 The Organization of Iranian People's Fedai Guerrillas – Followers of the Identity Platform is an Iranian communist group based in exile.
 It was formed in 1983 as a split from the Organization of Iranian People's Fedai Guerrillas (Minority).

 Communist Party of Iran

 The Communist Party of Iran (CPI) is an Iranian communist party founded on 2 September 1983.
 It has an armed wing, and its membership is predominantly Kurdish.
+It was formed from a merger between the Marxist–Leninist Komala Party of Iranian Kurdistan and three related Iranian leftist organizations: Sahand, the Union of Communist Militants, and a faction of Peykar.
+The party would suffer a split in 1991, when former party leader Mansoor Hekmat formed the Worker-communist Party of Iran over issues regarding left-wing nationalism.
 The CPI is active throughout the industrialized areas of Iran.